rubmu/cv.md/cv.md

 ## Experience

+### iOS Lead at [iflix](https://iflix.com) (09/2016 - Present, Melbourne AU)

+Leading the development of the iOS application for the iflix movie streaming service.

+Responsibilities include:

+- Defining the vision for the platform architecture and standards, and ensuring its development
+- Upskilling of team members in the use of the Swift programming language and TDD practices
+- Maintaining the Continuous Integration and Delivery infrastructure
+- Managing the release of new versions of the app to the App Store
+- Coordinating with product and QA teams

-### iOS Consultant, specialised in testing and automated infrastructures (09/2014 - Present, Melbourne AU and remotely)
+### iOS Testing and Automation Consultant (09/2014 - Present, Melbourne AU and remotely)

 Assisting organizations of all sizes, from startups to enterprise agencies, in developing iOS applications, with a special focus on Test Driven Development, software architectures that allow unit testing, acceptance testing, and setup of automated infrastructures for continuous integration and deployment.